 Each day, Andy would show tourists the monuments that dotted the Green, recount Paul Revere’s famous ride and the Minutemen’s stand against the British Redcoats, then shamelessly beg his audience for tips.
 This experience taught Andy early on that the more you enjoy yourself and engage with your audience, the more they listen, laugh and learn.

 Promoting Internet marketing at the dawn of the Internet age meant first explaining to each prospect exactly what the Internet was, how it worked, and the interactive marketing options it allowed.
-This educational component of the sales process proved to be the part Andy loved best and his fellow salespeople dreaded most.
+This educational component of the sales process proved to be the part Andy loved best, and his fellow salespeople dreaded most.
 As a result, Andy increasingly took the lead in crafting and delivering his team’s sales presentations.

 After AOL, Andy decided to found a business focusing directly on this critical aspect of a company’s growth: building and delivering clear, concise, compelling presentations that educated sales prospects.

 Initially, he focused on delivering live booth presentations for clients in the exploding high-tech and dot-com worlds.
-Over time, Andy added speakers and assistants to his team and broadened his services (often at his clients’ requests) to include presentation skills training, one-on-one coaching, event hosting, auctioneering, video and voice-over performance, scriptwriting, slide design and more.
+Over time, Andy added speakers and assistants to his team and broadened his services (often at his clients’ request) to include presentation skills training, one-on-one coaching, event hosting, auctioneering, video and voice-over performance, scriptwriting, slide design and more.